Synthesis (Reggie Workman album)

 Synthesis is a live album by bassist/composer Reggie Workman.
-It was recorded on June 15, 1986, in Philadelphia, and was released by Leo Records later that year.
+It was recorded on June 15, 1986, in Philadelphia and was released by Leo Records later that year.
 On the album, Workman is joined by multi-instrumentalist Oliver Lake, pianist Marilyn Crispell, and drummer Andrew Cyrille.
-Workman, Lake, and Cyrille would later go to form the group known as Trio 3.
+Workman, Lake, and Cyrille would later go on to form the group known as Trio 3.

 Reception

 In an article for The New York Times, Robert Palmer wrote: "The group is an all-star unit...
-But they don't play like all-stars here, they play like a unit... the music is very free structurally, with a soaring spirit and incantatory qualities that link it to some of the better small-band sessions from the early days of the mid-60's ESP label.
+But they don't play like all-stars here; they play like a unit... the music is very free structurally, with a soaring spirit and incantatory qualities that link it to some of the better small-band sessions from the early days of the mid-60's ESP label.
 But while he leaves plenty of room for each player, Mr. Workman deploys his forces ingeniously...
 This is stunning music, with a deeply felt intensity and a purity of intent that haven't been finding their way onto jazz records as often as one would like."

 The authors of the Penguin Guide to Jazz Recordings awarded the album 3 stars and praised Crispell's playing, stating that she gives "the performance its undoubted sense of coherence."

 Writing for AllMusic, Thom Jurek remarked: "As a quartet, this band has some interesting things to say.
-There is fire in the group interplay and Lake's playing in particular is very inspired...
+There is a fire in the group interplay, and Lake's playing is very inspired...
 Workman gets considerable credit for putting this ensemble together."